-Staff Blogger: Kelsey Pepa, Digital Communications Coordinator A new year has officially arrived, and with it, new excitement for the coming summer.
-This year is poised to...
+Staff Blogger: Kelsey Pepa, Digital Communications Coordinator A new year has officially arrived, and with it, new excitement for the coming summer at Lakeside.
+This year is...

 Did you LOVE our Valentine’s Day T-shirt appeal last year?
 Just like last year, you can show your love by purchasing a $25 Lakeside T-shirt ($15 for...

 Guest Blogger: Erika French “I touched one fence today,” I tell my sister.
 She understands the basics of what that means since she has walked with me...